LLMs Prompted for Graphs: Hallucinations and Generative Capabilities: Conclusion

 \section{Conclusion}

-This paper made the case for comparing ground truth graphs from the literature to the output of LLMs, prompted to output them.
-A first striking observation is that current LLMs are far from being a reliable source of edge lists (i.e. they do hallucinate graphs).
+The scope of this article is to compare the ability of LLMs to (1) recite ground truth graphs from the literature and (2) generate Erdős–Rényi random graphs.
+A first striking observation is that current LLMs are far from being reliable sources (i.e. they do hallucinate graphs) in both tasks.
 Nevertheless, these glitches open solid comparison avenues, which we exploited to observe the significant differences of LLMs in their hallucination amplitude regarding standard graphs.
-Introducing relevant metrics, we have illustrated that a handful of prompts to a LLM can correlate with a method leveraging tens of thousands of queries for binary answers, in the capability to rank the less hallucinating LLMs.
-We believe that such a novel perspective leaves ways for future work to constitute robust and more efficient benchmarks for assessing the quality of LLMs.
+We introduced two relevant metrics for the tasks and we showed that a handful of prompts can correlate with a method leveraging tens of thousands of queries for binary answers, with the goal to rank the LLMs that hallucinating the least.
+For what concerns the ability to generate random graphs, the generative quality we measured is high enough to raise intriguing questions and motivate deeper exploration, e.g. starting with an extension to other generative models.
+We believe that such a novel perspective leaves ways for future work to better evaluate LLMs on both hallucination and randomness generative abilities.